 Asia Fashion Clothing Including ASEAN.
 What is Asian Fashion Design and Clothing Style?
-Every culture has its own beliefs, value and attitudes.
+Every culture has its own beliefs, value, and attitudes.
 Reflected in the design of its products, and services.
 What words would you use to describe to Asian clothing design, e.i.
-Japanese, Chinese, Korean or Indian, etc.?
+Japanese, Chinese, Korean, or Indian, etc.?
 Asia is the largest of the seven continents.
 With nearly four billion people in forty-eight countries representing thousands of distinct cultures.
 Many apparel insiders considers three countries to be most influential in clothing design today.
-They are Japan, North Korea and China.
+They are Japan, North Korea, and China.
 However, several other Asian countries are now moving on and establishing their own voice in clothes designing.
-They have been successful manufacturing centers for decades.
+They have been successfully manufacturing centers for decades.
 Today, they are now merging the best of Western philosophy with their own unique style.
 You can find more information about Asian Clothing countries.
 And about ASEAN Fashion nations, (South East Asia), just follow the links.

 Asia Fashion Clothing and ASEAN Apparel